pariasm/bm4d-of/README.txt

 Usage:
 1. Download the code package and extract it.
 Go to that directory.

-2. Compile the source code (on Unix/Linux/Mac OS).
+2. Configure and compile the source code using cmake and make.
-There are two ways to compile the code.
-(1) RECOMMENDED, with Open Multi-Processing multithread parallelization (http://openmp.org/).
-Roughly speaking, it accelerates the program using the multiple processors in the computer.
-Run make OMP=1

-OR
-(2) If the compiler does not support OpenMp, run make
+It is recommended that you create a folder for building:

+$ mkdir build; cd build
+$ cmake ..
+$ make

+Binaries will be created in build/bin folder.

+NOTE: By default, the code is compiled with OpenMP multithreaded parallelization enabled (if your system supports it).
+It can be disabled by editing the root CMakeLists.txt file.

-3. Run NL_Bayes image denoising.
+3. Run NL-Bayes video denoising.
-./NL_Bayes
-You can decide to use the "Homogeneous Criteria" in the first, second or both steps, by using UseArea1 = true and/or UseArea2 = true.
-You can also wanted to see the bias (result of the algorithm applied to the original image), in this case use compute_bias = true.

-Example, run
-./NL_Bayes input.png 10 ImNoisy.png ImDenoised.png ImBasic.png ImDiff.png ImBias.png ImBiasBasic ImDiffBias.png 1 0 1
+Type bin/vnlbayes --help for usage instructions.

 4. Results are available in the file "measures.txt".

 # ABOUT THIS FILE

-Copyright 2013 IPOL Image Processing On Line http://www.ipol.im/
+Copyright 2015 IPOL Image Processing On Line http://www.ipol.im/

 Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright